HCL-TECH-SOFTWARE/connections-automation/documentation/QUICKSTART.md

 ```

 And you are good to go - you've just started web server on port 8001 inside your /tmp folder and you are serving everything that is there.
 You can check if it works if you simply point your browser to http://connections.internal.example.com:8001 and you see all your downloaded files there.

+## Setting up your inventory files

+Ensure that in both inventory files replace the URLs with your own URLs.
+Note that in example inventory files "connections" is just a short name of "connections.internal.example.com" so don't forget to replace that as well.

 ## Setting up HCL Connections with all the dependencies